-In the second part, we will use the extended phase graph (EPG) formalism to simulate rapid gradient echo sequences.
-You can use the scripts from Box (link sent to class mailing list) as a starting point.
+In the second part, we will use the extended phase graph (EPG) formalism to simulate rapid GRE sequences.
+You can use the MATLAB scripts sent to the class mailing list as a starting point.

 2A.
 Gradient-spoiled GRE.
 Simulate the evolution of phase states for a gradient-spoiled GRE (SSFP-FID) sequence.
 Assume the parameters: RF θ = 30°, TR = 10 ms, 200 TRs, tissue T_1/T_2 = 1000/100 ms. Plot the evolution of all F and Z states as an image (magnitude), as well as the specific evolution of F_0 (magnitude and phase). (cf. slides in Lecture 4)